The KWin mailing list is [email protected]. It's rather low traffic.

 Starting separate X for testing KWin: use a separate user, login to a text console and run "( X vt10 :1 -terminate &); sleep 5; DISPLAY=:1 xterm".
 This launches another X with DISPLAY=:1 on virtual console 10 (Ctrl+Alt+F10) with xterm.
 Then it's normally possible to run just KWin or whole KDE with startkde (in which case it's a good idea to disable xterm from session management in KControl->KDE components->Session manager).

-Another solution is to use Xephyr which allows to have the KWin which is getting debugged on the same screen as the IDE.
-But some features are not available on Xephyr like OpenGL based compositing.
+Another solution is to use Xephyr which allows having the KWin which is getting debugged on the same screen as the IDE.
+But some features are not available on Xephyr like OpenGL-based compositing.